Cuprate/cuprate/books/protocol/src/p2p_network/levin/admin.md

 # Admin Messages

 This chapter describes admin messages, and documents the current admin messages.
+Admin messages are a subset of messages that handle connection creation, making sure connections are still alive, and sharing peer lists.

 ## Levin